-EU Sustainable Energy Week showcases activities dedicated to energy efficiency and renewable energy solutions.
+The EU Sustainable Energy Week showcases activities dedicated to energy efficiency and renewable energy solutions.
 It is designed to spread best practices, inspire new ideas and build alliances to help meet the EU’s energy and climate goals.

 Our aim is to form a bigger picture out of multiple individual efforts to motivate change through a varied programme of events.

-- Business organisations, chambers of commerce;
+- Private companies, business organisations, chambers of commerce;

 - Associations, citizen groups and NGOs

-- Research centres and think tanks.
+- Schools, educational and research centres and think tanks.

 Five good reasons to get involved: